William Bonin: August 1979

-September through December
+September 1979

-On September 9, Bonin and Butts encountered a 17-year-old boy from La Mirada, David Louis Murillo, cycling.
-After Murillo entered the van, Bonin offered him money for sex, which was refused.
-He then attempted to fondle Murillo before binding him and driving to Butts' residence.
-As Butts drove, Bonin sexually assaulted and raped him.
-He then traded places with Butts, who performed oral sex on and beat Murillo.
-They then parked the vehicle, bound him, and raped him more.
-He was extensively bludgeoned, then strangled.
+On September 9, Bonin and Butts encountered a 17-year-old boy from La Mirada, David Murillo, cycling.
+After Murillo entered the van, Bonin offered him sex, which was refused.
+He then attempted to fondle Murillo, before binding him and driving to Butts' residence.
+As Butts drove, Bonin raped him.
+He then traded places with Butts, who beat and further raped Murillo.
+They then parked the vehicle, then bound, continued raping, bludgeoned, and strangled him.
 His body was discovered alongside Highway 101 on the 12th.

 On September 17, Bonin picked up 18-year-old Robert Wirostek in Newport Beach.
-Bonin allegedly coaxed him to perform oral sex by offering him $50.
-At knife-point, Bonin bound and raped him, and then drove to Butts' residence.
+They had sex.
+Bonin then bound and raped him, driving him to Butts' residence.
 On the drive, Butts performed oral sex on Wirostek, before striking him and taking Bonin's place as driver.
-Bonin then tortured Wirostek by bending his fingers, then sexually assaulting and bludgeoning him, before strangling him.
+Bonin bent Wirostek's fingers, before sexually assaulting, bludgeoning, and strangling him.
 Wirostek's body was found on September 27, alongside Interstate 10.

+November 1979

 Bonin is not known to have killed again until on or about November 1.
-He and Butts abducted and murdered an unidentified young man with brown hair, whom Bonin claimed to be 5 ft 6 in tall, and 18-years-old.
-At some point, Bonin allegedly said the man was to die because "your folks paid us to find you and kill you".
+He and Butts abducted and murdered an unidentified young man with brown hair, whom Bonin claimed to be 18 years old.
+At some point, Bonin allegedly said to the victim he was to die because "your folks paid us to find you and kill you".
 The two beat him, and Bonin strangled him to death before inserting an ice pick into his head.
 His body was discarded alongside State Route 99, south of Bakersfield.

 On November 30, an unassisted Bonin abducted 17-year-old Frank Dennis Fox, from Bellflower.
+Bonin bound, sodomized, bludgeoned, and fatally strangled him.
+His body was found two days later alongside the Ortega Highway, east of San Juan Capistrano.

+December 1979

-Bonin sodomized him and strangled him until he died.
-His body was found two days later alongside the Ortega Highway, five miles east of San Juan Capistrano.
-The body bore signs of binding and blunt force trauma.
-Ten days later, a 15-year-old boy from Long Beach, John Fredrick Kilpatrick, left his home and was offered money for sexual services by Bonin.
-After engaging in mutual oral sex, Kilpatrick was bound and raped by Bonin before being transported to his parents' house, where he was flagellated with string, and then strangled to death with it.
-His body was discarded near Rialto.
-It was found on December 13, but Kilpatrick remained known as a John Doe until August 5, 1980.
-Because of his troubled background, which had previously caused him to disappear for days at a time, his mother hesitated to report the disappearance.
+Ten days later, a 15-year-old boy named John Kilpatrick had sex with Bonin in Long Beach.
+Afterwards, Kilpatrick was bound and raped, then Bonin drove him to his parents' house, where Kilpatrick was flagellated and fatally strangled with a string.
+Kilpatrick's body was discarded near Rialto.
+It was found on December 13, but he remained a John Doe until August 5, 1980.
+Because of his troubled background, which led him to disappear for days at a time, his mother hesitated to report the disappearance.
 His friends also mistakenly reported seeing him at the mall.
 As a result, he was not reported missing until February 1980.